 Evanston real estate is some of the most expensive in Illinois, although Evanston house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Evanston has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Evanston is also a city of artists.
 Evanston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Evanston’s character.

-Telecommuters are a relatively large percentage of the workforce: 8.04% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.29% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In addition, Evanston is a college town.
-There are a lot of students in Evanston attending college, and as a result Evanston provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Evanston is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Evanston enrolled in college, Evanston has a number of services, amenities and opportunities geared towards the needs and activities of students.

-Evanston is a very ethnically-diverse city.
+Evanston is an extremely ethnically-diverse city.
 The people who call Evanston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Evanston residents report their race to be White, followed by Black or African-American.
 Evanston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.12% of the city’s residents.
-Important ancestries of people in Evanston include Irish, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 11.77% of the city’s residents.
+Important ancestries of people in Evanston include German, Irish, English, Polish, and Italian.

 The most common language spoken in Evanston is English.
 Other important languages spoken here include Spanish and Chinese.